gdt-dev/kube/README.md

 You can see from the debug output above that `gdt` created the Deployment and then did a `kube.get` for the `deployments/nginx` Deployment.
-Initially (attempt 1), the `kube.assert.matches` assertion failed because the `status.readyReplicas` field was not present in the returned resource. `gdt` retried the `kube.get` call 4 more times (attempts 2-5), with attempts 2 and 3 failed the existence check for the `status.readyReplicas` field and attempt 4 failing the *value* check for the `status.readyReplicas` field being `1` instead of the expected `2`.
-Finally, when the Deployment was completely rolled out, attempt 5 succeeded in all the `kube.assert.matches` assertions.
+Initially (attempt 1), the `assert.matches` assertion failed because the `status.readyReplicas` field was not present in the returned resource. `gdt` retried the `kube.get` call 4 more times (attempts 2-5), with attempts 2 and 3 failed the existence check for the `status.readyReplicas` field and attempt 4 failing the *value* check for the `status.readyReplicas` field being `1` instead of the expected `2`.
+Finally, when the Deployment was completely rolled out, attempt 5 succeeded in all the `assert.matches` assertions.

 ## Determining Kubernetes config, context and namespace values